the-neutron-foundation/neutron-language/README.md

 # Neutron
 Neutron is a programming language inspired by C, Python, and Java.
 It is faster than normal Python 3 in most tests.
+Binary releases [here](https://github.com/the-neutron-foundation/neutron/releases).

 # Documentation
-There is a readthedocs [here](https://neutron-lang.readthedocs.io/en/latest/).
+There is a ReadTheDocs [here](https://neutron-lang.readthedocs.io/en/latest/).
 You may also look at the [grammar file](./grammar.txt) (very rough).
-THere is also a [Gitter Chat here](https://gitter.im/The-Neutron-Foundation)
+There is also a [Gitter Chat here](https://gitter.im/The-Neutron-Foundation)

 # Features
 - [x] **Numpy  arrays Builtin!!**